By Samantha Jones

 Truthfully, sometimes you will do everything in your power, but fate intervenes and you’ll lose that home.
 That’s okay, you can’t win them all.
 It was someone else’s turn.
 Just remember to heed any lessons you learned, pick yourself up, and refer to this list next time.
 We’ve all had our confidence shaken, but don’t let it get you down for long.
 Your client needs you to be their rock.
 Onto the next: Bigger and better homes!
 You’ve got this!

 This blog is the first in the three-part series on multiple offers.
-Watch for my two upcoming posts: “Navigating Offers for Sellers” and “Guiding Your Clients.”
+Watch for my two upcoming posts: “5 Tips to Help Sellers Navigate Multiple Offers” and “Guiding Your Buyers Through Multiple Offers.”

 Samantha Jones is an award-winning real estate broker with Coldwell Banker Residential Brokerage in the Chicagoland area.
 She is a top producer who specializes in residential sales.
 Connect with Samantha on Facebook, Instagram, and LinkedIn.